krasnoukhov/sidekiq-middleware/README.md

     # or :all (enables uniqueness for both async and scheduled jobs)
     unique: :all,

-    # Set this to true in case your job schedules itself
+    # Set this to true in case your job schedules itself.
+    # You also could specify forever: :manual.
+In this case middleware will not clear the unique lock automatically.
+    # But you'll be able to handle unique expiration inside your worker, please see example below.
-    forever: true,
+    forever: :manual,

     # Unique expiration (optional, default is 30 minutes)
     # For scheduled jobs calculates automatically if not provided